Taack/cad-builder/README.md

-DSL for CAD Bodies and Assemblies
+= DSL for CAD Bodies and Assemblies

+Get inspiratoin from CAD Query, but using Groovy DSL.

 ```groovy
     @Test